Surgery advancements allow for partial joint removal, improved recovery

 For 66-year-old Santa Rosa Beach resident Joe Barocco, pain related to knee arthritis had begun to affect his daily life.

 “I had been playing golf at least three times a week, bowling and walking regularly,” Barocco says.
 “But my knee pain was really slowing me down.”

 Barocco’s X-rays showed that only parts of his knee had been damaged by arthritis, so Orthopaedic Associates’ knee surgeon Dr. Mark J. Tenholder recommended a partial knee replacement to repair the damaged areas, leaving Barocco’s healthy bone and cartilage in place.

 “This procedure provided Joe with a smooth return to his active lifestyle,” Dr. Tenholder says.
 “He returned to the golf course just six weeks out of surgery and hasn’t experienced any of the pain he had grown accustomed to.”

 To learn more about partial knee replacement or to schedule an appointment with Orthopaedic Associates, call (850) 863-2153.

 Since 1988, the specialty-trained doctors at Orthopaedic Associates have remained the orthopaedic experts in the Gulf Coast area.
 Through three state-of-the-art facilities, located in Fort Walton Beach, Niceville and Destin, the doctors and staff of Orthopaedic Associates provide dedicated, compassionate orthopaedic care in the following specialties: ankle, elbow, foot, hand, hip, joint replacement and revision, knee, neurology, shoulder, spine, sports medicine and wrist.
-For more information regarding Orthopaedic Associates, visit www.orthoassociates.net, “like” Orthopaedic Associates on Facebook or follow @Ortho_AssocFL on Twitter.
+For more information regarding Orthopaedic Associates, visit www.orthoassociates.net, or “like” Orthopaedic Associates on Facebook.